Stumps leaning from retaining wall movement.

-- Movement of this sub-floor retaining wall (at street level) was causing the supporting stumps and the house to move sideways.
+- Movement of this sub-floor retaining wall (at street level) was causing the stumps and house to move sideways.

-- Rectification and replacement cost will be high.
+- Rectification and replacement cost would be high.

 - Access to the sub-floor, retaining wall and stumps was very limited.

-- This would require removing a substantial section of the house front to allow access for machinary .
+- This would require removing a substantial section of the house front to allow machinery access.

-The retaining wall is located below the paving, at the street level with no easy access!
+Retaining wall that needed replacing was located on the front boundary, at street level with no easy access!

-Movement of the retaining wall was not identified in a previous building inspection report for the owner/seller.
+Movement of the retaining wall and stumps were not identified in a previous building inspection report for the owner/seller.

-- The seller’s building inspection report proved to be costly for them when it came time to sell by understating problems.
+- Seller’s building inspection report proved to be costly for them when it came time to sell from its omissions.

-- Their selling price (according to the prospective buyer) did not allow for replacement of the retaining wall and stumps.
+- Selling price (according to buyer) did not allow for replacement of retaining wall and stumps.

-- Cost of rectification would add a considerable sum of money to the purchase price of the house.
+- Cost of rectification would add considerable sum to purchase price of the house.